tupos/effz_lib/README.md

-## effz - Effective charge program
+## effz_lib - Library for the effective charge program

 This is effz_lib, a library for the acompaniying effz program.

 Contents
 --------